phan/phan/README.md

 proof-of-concept designed to inspire and enourage others to write something better.
 We need a practical and pragmatic analyzer that we can just point at a bunch of code and have it tell us about any issues in it.
-Bits and pieces of this, especially [arginfo.php][arginfo] and maybe the tests will likely surive long-term, but much of it probably won't.
+Bits and pieces of this, especially [arginfo.php][arginfo] and maybe the tests will likely survive long-term, but much of it probably won't.

   [phpast]: https://github.com/nikic/php-ast
   [scrutinizer]: https://scrutinizer-ci.com/docs/guides/php/automated-code-reviews